merkle-open/NitroNetSitecore/docs/installation.md

 ## Installation

 ### Preconditions
-Its important to have a Nitro Project as precondition of this installation manual.
+Its important to have a Nitro project as precondition of this installation manual.
 Please follow the beautiful guide of Nitro: [Link](https://github.com/namics/generator-nitro/)

 ### Step 1 - Install Sitecore
-Please install a Sitecore System on your local machine and create a Visual Studio Project (a clear ASP.Net MVC Solution) around of this.
-As a Sitecore Developer you know what I mean. :)
+Please install a Sitecore system on your local machine and create a Visual Studio project (a clear ASP.Net MVC solution) around of this.
+As a Sitecore developer you know what I mean. :)

 ### Step 2 - Install NitroNet for Sitecore